* Rising U.S. yields prompt investors to unwind short bets

 By Saikat Chatterjee

-The dollar climbed to a one-month high against a basket of currencies and is on track to post its best weekly performance this year on hopes that U.S. President Donald Trump's administration may be making progress on tax reforms.
+The dollar has gained more than 1.2 percent against a basket of currencies and is on track to post its best weekly performance this year on hopes that U.S. President Donald Trump's administration may be making progress on tax reforms.

-The dollar was trading 0.24 percent higher against a basket of currencies.
+On Thursday, the dollar was flat at 93.34 against a basket of currencies.
 It has gained 2.5 percent since hitting a 2 1/2-year low of 91.35 in mid-September.
 But on an annual basis, the dollar was poised for its biggest drop since 2004.

-But the unveiling of the plan, along with recent hawkish rhetoric from the U.S. central bank, has raised the likelihood of a U.S. rate increase by December to 70 percent compared with less than a third a month earlier.
-Speculators began to unwind short dollar bets, which had swollen to multi-year highs.
+But the plan's release, along with recent hawkish rhetoric from the U.S. central bank, has raised the likelihood of a U.S. rate increase by December to 70 percent compared with less than a third a month earlier.
+Speculators began to unwind short dollar bets, which had grown to multi-year highs.

 "This is probably the best time for the U.S. to raise interest rates, as short-term growth indicators look robust and market volatility is near record lows and financial markets healthy and near record highs," said Yassir Benjelloun Touimi, a portfolio manager at Dalton Strategic Partnership LLP in London.